x-ploration-of-mars/x-stack/README.md

 ### Who are you?

-I’m an indie dev and I’ve had the chance to work on many projects that required learning many different technologies.
+👋 My name's Maïeul and I’ve had the chance to work on many projects that required learning many different technologies.
 I have worked extensively with React Vanilla in a project that used the GRAND stack (Graphql, React, Apollo, Neo4j Database).
 I’ve worked with Next 12 for my portfolio website using the t3 stack.
 I’ve worked with Nuxt 3 on a French government site.
 And I’ve tried my hands at Sveltekit for a side hustle.
 I have to admit, I’ve only read Solid’s documentation 🙈.

 ### Why?